jedmike/UCF-homework-week10/README.md

    * [DotEnv](https://www.npmjs.com/package/dotenv)

-## Submission Guide

-Create and use a standard GitHub repository.
-As this is a CLI App, it cannot be deployed to GitHub pages or Heroku.
-This time you'll need to include screenshots, a GIF, and/or a video showing us that you have the app working with no bugs.
-You can include these screenshots/GIFs or a link to a video in a `README.md` file.

-In order to meet the Employer Competitive standards and be ready to show your application to employers, the `README.md` file should meet the following criteria:

-1. Clearly state the problem the app is trying to solve (i.e. what is it doing and why)
-2. Give a high-level overview of how the app is organized
-3. Give start-to-finish instructions on how to run the app
-4. Include screenshots, gifs or videos of the app functioning
-5. Contain a link to a deployed version of the app
-6. Clearly list the technologies used in the app
-7. State your role in the app development

-Because screenshots (and well-written READMEs) are extremely important in the context of GitHub, this will be part of the grading in this assignment.

-If you haven't written a markdown file yet, [click here for a rundown](https://guides.github.com/features/mastering-markdown/), or just take a look at the raw file of these instructions.

-### Commits

-Having an active and healthy commit history on GitHub is important for your future job search.
-It is also extremely important for making sure your work is saved in your repository.
-If something breaks, committing often ensures you are able to go back to a working version of your code.

-* Committing often is a signal to employers that you are actively working on your code and learning.

-  * We use the mantra “commit early and often.”
-This means that when you write code that works, add it and commit it!

-  * Numerous commits allow you to see how your app is progressing and give you a point to revert to if anything goes wrong.

-* Be clear and descriptive in your commit messaging.

-  * When writing a commit message, avoid vague messages like "fixed."
-Be descriptive so that you and anyone else looking at your repository knows what happened with each commit.

-* We would like you to have well over 200 commits by graduation, so commit early and often!

-### Submission on BCS

-* Please submit the link to the Github Repository!

-### Instructions
+## Where I will submit

 1. Navigate to the root of your project and run `npm init -y` &mdash; this will initialize a `package.json` file for your project.
 The `package.json` file is required for installing third party npm packages and saving their version numbers.
-If you fail to initialize a `package.json` file, it will be troublesome, and at times almost impossible for anyone else to run your code after cloning your project.
+If you fail to initialize a `package.json` file, it will be troublesome, and at times almost impossible for anyone else to run your code after cloning your project.---DONE

 2. Make a `.gitignore` file and add the following lines to it.
-This will tell git not to track these files, and thus they won't be committed to Github.
+This will tell git not to track these files, and thus they won't be committed to Github.---DONE

 ```
 node_modules